folio-org/okapi/doc/guide.md

 ID, "localhost-9131".
 This is necessary, since we can have multiple instances of the same module running on different nodes, or even the same one.

-Finally Okapi also returns the URL the module is listening on.
+Finally Okapi also returns the URL that the module is listening on.
 In a real life cluster there would be a firewall preventing any direct access to the modules, since all traffic must go through Okapi for authorization checks, logging, etc.
 But in our simple test example, we can verify that the module is actually